 Yes, these are only the first round results of course, but one surprise is the high placing of the Jaguares.
 Overall, they sit in second place, and lead the Africa Two conference.
 Full credit, to open their two-match African leg.
 Keep up that momentum, and the predicted emergence of the ‘Jags will come to fruition.

 Standings: NZ Conference – Hurricanes | Australian conf – Reds | Africa One – Stormers | Africa Two – Jaguares.

 Fans learned several things from Round One.
 That teams can win away from home.
 That teams who focus on the defense will ‘start as they mean to carry on’ yet the Chiefs best defense only just held–the Highlanders lack of precision was as much to blame for their failure.
-So teams too, must adapt.
+So teams too, must adapt for Super Rugby Round Two.
 Take learnings from last week.